Search This Blog

 BRITTANY SAUSER

-Getting a good night's rest can be difficult in your own bed, but imagine being over 200 miles from home, sleeping strapped down in a spacecraft orbiting earth, and at any moments notice you could be asked to perform a critical mission operation.
-Astronauts onboard the International Space Station spend anywhere from 14 days to 6 months in such conditions.
-Now NASA is conducting a study to monitor the sleep-wake patterns of crew members while onboard the space station in hopes of improving the quality and duration of sleep in space—a gravity free environment .
+Getting a good night's rest can be difficult in your own bed, but imagine being over 200 miles from home, sleeping strapped down in a spacecraft orbiting Earth, and at any moment's notice, you could be asked to perform a critical mission operation.
+Under such conditions, astronauts onboard the International Space Station spend 14 days to 6 months.
+Now, NASA is conducting a study to monitor the sleep-wake patterns of crew members while onboard the space station in hopes of improving the quality and duration of sleep in space—a gravity-free environment.

-Astronauts will wear a wristwatch called an Actiwatchthat monitors their sleep/wake activity using accelerometers, sensors that record movement.
-The device will also measure the ambient light conditions.
+Astronauts will wear a wristwatch called an Actiwatch that monitors their sleep/wake activity using accelerometers, sensors that record movement.
+The device will also measure ambient light conditions.
 In addition, astronauts will have to keep a daily sleep log.
 At least 20 crew members are expected to participate in the study.
-Prior to launching in space, each crew member will submit baseline data from hersleep patterns on Earth.
+Before launching into space, each crew member will submit baseline data from her sleep patterns on Earth.

 NASA says that data and feedback from a few astronauts already using the device has lead to changes in schedule and countermeasures like naps or caffeine intake.
 The agency hopes that the information they gather can be used for planning future exploration missions that could last twice as long and in more constrained environments.
 The data will also be valuable on Earth to improve the sleep of police officers, shift workers, and military personnel, for example.